grayloe/Large_xyzfiles_toRaster/README.md

 Graham Loewenthal produces a series of scripts that would process the asc files into rasters.

-Function_1_PartitionCSV_Into_Smaller_CSV_Dask.py

-using dask and pandas

-The asc file is read in in partitions.

-Each partitino is provided as a column header and written as a csv file

 The series of scripts is:
 Function_1_PartitionCSV_Into_Smaller_CSV_Dask.py